 For an internal knowledge base, it's likely that you'll already have some content that you can use to seed the knowledge base.
 This might be policy information or annual reports, for example.
 You can also consider adding content as questions arise.

 - Review employee Support tickets.
 They are the best record of your employee issues and pain points.
 But don't forget about other resources that might also help you pinpoint issues you should document in your knowledge base, including macros, tags, existing content, and consulting your community.
 See Best practices for finding issues to start your knowledge base for more information.

-- Use Content Cues to review Support tickets, and write associated articles (you'll need Guide Enterprise to use this feature).
+- Use Content Cues to review Support tickets and write associated articles (Enterprise plans only).

-- Ask your support staff (agents) to contribute articles, based on tickets
+- Ask your support staff (agents), to contribute articles, based on tickets they've received.

-For example, an agent could create an article describing how to troubleshoot computer problems and install a software patch, and add labels like troubleshoot and patch to the article to boost it in search results (you’ll need Guide Professional or Enterprise to add labels), then employees could search and find this information and might not need to raise a ticket.
+For example, an agent could create an article describing how to troubleshoot computer problems and install a software patch, and add labels like troubleshoot and patch to the article to boost it in search results, then employees could search and find this information and might not need to raise a ticket.